top of page

 project funding

 Do you need support to develop your media art project?
 At BREEDBEELD, you can apply for up to €1,000 to create work that explores the intersection of art and technology.
-You can apply for a grant until 11:45 PM on Thursday, November 27, 2025.
+The open call for this project funding will launch in February 2026.
+So be sure to keep an eye on the website.

 Below you'll find the regulations and all application documents.
 Submit your application by completing all the steps in the form below.